brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 ::: bq
 ::: addu
-[3*]{.pnum} The type of the explicit this parameter, if any, of a possibly-instantiated function call operator of a lambda with a _lambda-capture_ shall be either:
+[3*]{.pnum} Given a lambda with a _lambda-capture_, the type of the explicit this parameter, if any, of the lambda's function call operator (possibly instantiated from a function call operator template) shall be either:

 - [3*.1]{.pnum} the closure type,
 - [3*.2]{.pnum} a class type derived from the closure type, or